-- the image file of the device software - ▶ a text file startup.txt with the content autoUpdate=<Image file name>.bin erform the following steps: Copy the image file of the new device software into the main directory of the external memory.
-Use only an image file suitable for the device.
+- ▶ the image file of the device software - ▶ a text file startup.txt with the content autoUpdate=<Image file name>.bin e'e rform the following steps: Copy the image file of the new device software into the main directory of the external memory Use only an image file suitable for the device.
 Create a text file startup.txt in the main directory of the external memory.
 Open the startup.txt file in the text editor and add the following line: autoUpdate= <image_file_name>.bin</image_file_name> Install the external memory in the device.
 Restart the device.
-During the booting process, the device checks automatically the following criteria: - Is an external memory connected? - Is a startup.txt file in the main directory of the external memory?
+During the booting process, the device checks automatically the following criteria: - Is an external memory connected?